AM-H/WebAPI_FE/README.md

 Primary form of communication was through discord call on group server

-# Alpha Sprint Comments
+# Beta Sprint Comments

-Elias experience issues when registering for vercel
+Elias experience issues with oneDrive sychonratiozon was effect the ports